fgcz/bfabricPy/docs/index.md

   base_url: https://fgcz-bfabric.uzh.ch/bfabric
 ```

-You can also include an additional config for the TEST instance
+You can also append an additional config section for the TEST instance which will be used for instance when running the integration tests:

 ```{yaml}
 TEST: